Somnath temple: History

+Mahmud of Ghazni’s Raid (1026 CE)

-In 1026, during the reign of Bhima I, the Turkic Muslim ruler Mahmud of Ghazni raided and plundered the Somnath temple, broke its jyotirlinga.
-He took away a booty of 20 million dinars.
-According to Romila Thapar, relying on a 1038 inscription of a Kadamba king of Goa, the condition of Somnath temple in 1026 after Ghazni's is unclear because the inscription is "puzzlingly silent" about Ghazni's raid or temple's condition.
+In 1026 CE, during the reign of Bhima I, the Turkic Muslim ruler Mahmud of Ghazni raided the Somnath temple after crossing the Thar desert, desecrated its jyotirlinga, and plundered 20 million dinars, including the temple's and city's gold in caravans to a Friday mosque in Ghazni.
+The condition of Somnath temple in 1026 CE after Ghazni's raid is unclear because a 1038 inscription of Kadamba king of Goa is "puzzlingly silent" about Ghazni's raid or temple's condition.
 This inscription, states Thapar, could suggest that instead of destruction it may have been a desecration because the temple seems to have been repaired quickly within twelve years and was an active pilgrimage site by 1038.